Ulster Volunteer Force: Early to mid-1970s

 The UVF launched further attacks in the Republic of Ireland during December 1972 and January 1973, when it detonated three car bombs in Dublin and one in Belturbet, County Cavan, killing a total of five civilians.
 It would attack the Republic again in May 1974, during the two-week Ulster Workers' Council strike.
 This was a general strike in protest against the Sunningdale Agreement, which meant sharing political power with Irish nationalists and the Republic having more involvement in Northern Ireland.
 Along with the UDA, it helped to enforce the strike by blocking roads, intimidating workers, and shutting any businesses that opened.
 On 17 May, two UVF units from the Belfast and Mid-Ulster brigades detonated four car bombs in Dublin and Monaghan.
 Thirty-three people were killed and almost 300 injured.
 It was the deadliest attack of the Troubles.
-There are various credible allegations that elements of the British security forces colluded with the UVF in the bombings.
-The Irish parliament's Joint Committee on Justice called the bombings an act of "international terrorism" involving the British security forces.
-Both the UVF and the British Government have denied the claims.
+There are various allegations that elements of the British security forces colluded with the UVF in the bombings.
+The Irish parliament's Joint Committee on Justice called the bombings an act of "international terrorism" involving members of the British security forces.
+Both the UVF and the British government have denied the claims.

 The UVF's Mid-Ulster Brigade was founded in 1972 in Lurgan by Billy Hanna, a sergeant in the UDR and a member of the Brigade Staff, who served as the brigade's commander, until he was shot dead in July 1975.
 From that time until the early 1990s the Mid-Ulster Brigade was led by Robin "the Jackal" Jackson, who then passed the leadership to Billy Wright.
 Hanna and Jackson have both been implicated by journalist Joe Tiernan and RUC Special Patrol Group (SPG) officer John Weir as having led one of the units that bombed Dublin.
 Jackson was allegedly the hitman who shot Hanna dead outside his home in Lurgan.

-The brigade formed part of the Glenanne gang, a loose alliance of loyalist assassins which the Pat Finucane Centre has linked to 87 killings in the 1970s.
-The gang comprised, in addition to the UVF, rogue elements of the UDR, RUC, SPG, and the regular Army, all acting allegedly under the direction of the British Intelligence Corps and/or RUC Special Branch.
+The brigade formed part of the Glenanne gang, a loose alliance of loyalists which the Pat Finucane Centre (PFC) has linked to 87 killings in the 1970s.
+The gang comprised, in addition to members the UVF, elements of the UDR and RUC, all of which were allegedly acting under the direction of the Intelligence Corps and/or the RUC Special Branch according to the PFC.